dhom4/crmamtel-automator-extension--v2/README.md

 #### Step 3: Enable Developer Mode
--Look for the "Developer mode" toggle switch in the top-right corner
+- Look for the "Developer mode" toggle switch in the top-right corner
 - Click it to turn it ON